 Because of the commitment to maintaining an environment that supports Rhodes’ educational mission, the College prohibits romantic, sexual, and exploitative relationships between college employees and students.
 (See Rhodes College Handbook-Fraternization Policy For Faculty and Staff)

 Appeals Board: Refers to a group of trained College faculty and staff members that hears and decides appeals of findings and sanctions imposed by the Sexual Misconduct Hearing Board (defined below).
-The Appeals Board will consist of three members (one of whom will be designated as the board’s chairperson), selected from the pool of faculty and staff who are trained to serve on the Sexual Misconduct and Advisor Response Team (SMART).
+The Appeals Board will consist of three members (one of whom will be designated as the board’s chairperson), selected from a pool of trained faculty and staff.
 This three-member board is authorized to affirm, alter, or reverse the original findings and/or sanctions recommended by the Sexual Misconduct Hearing Board.
-Once issued, the Appeals Board’s decision is final..
+Once issued, the Appeals Board’s decision is final.

-Claim: Refers to a formal written complaint filed with the Title IX Coordinator or the Title IX Coordinator’s designee alleging any action, policy, procedure or practice that would be prohibited by Title IX, such as Sex/Gender Discrimination or Sexual Misconduct, and indicating that they want the College to take further steps beyond the investigation.
-A Claim may be filed by a Claimant and may be requested by another individual who knows of or witnessed an incident of Sex/Gender Discrimination or Sexual Misconduct but who did not suffer such misconduct themselves.
-A report can also become a Claim if Rhodes determines that, in order to meet its Title IX obligations to provide a safe and nondiscriminatory environment for the broader Rhodes Community, it must take further steps beyond the investigation, such as holding a Formal Resolution Hearing.
+Claim: Refers to a formal written complaint filed with the Title IX Coordinator alleging any action, policy, procedure or practice that would be prohibited by Title IX, such as Sex/Gender Discrimination or Sexual Misconduct, and indicating that they want the College to take further steps beyond an investigation.
+A Claim may be filed by a Claimant or may be requested by another individual who knows of or witnessed an incident of Sex/Gender Discrimination or Sexual Misconduct but who did not suffer such misconduct themselves.
+A Report can also become a Claim if Rhodes determines that, in order to meet its Title IX obligations to provide a safe and nondiscriminatory environment for the broader Rhodes Community, it must take further steps such as holding a Formal Resolution Hearing.

-Claimant: Refers to an individual who has been subjected to an incident of Sex/Gender Discrimination or Sexual Misconduct that proceeds to a Claim.t.
+Claimant: Refers to an individual who has been subjected to an incident of Sex/Gender Discrimination or Sexual Misconduct that proceeds to a Claim.

 Clery Act: Refers to the Jeanne Clery Disclosure of Campus Security and Campus Crime Statistics Act, 20 U.S.C.
 Section 1092(f); 34 C.F.R., Part 668.46.
 It requires colleges and universities, both public and private, participating in federal student aid programs to disclose campus safety information, and imposes certain basic requirements for handling incidents of sexual violence and emergency situations.